-The proposed MobileGRU architecture demonstrated robust classification performance across the stages of the compression pipeline, illustrated in Fig. 3.
-The teacher model achieved 0.993 average precision, with knowledge distillation preserving 99.5% of the original performance (0.988 AP) in the student model.
-The confusion matrix (Figure 4) reveals an error rate of 3.7%, defined as:
+The proposed SlimCNN architecture demonstrated robust classification performance across the stages of the compression pipeline, illustrated in Fig. ??.
+The teacher model achieved 0.991 average precision, with knowledge distillation, interestingly, improving performance to 0.994 average precision in the student model.
+This performance improvement, while uncommon in knowledge distillation, can possibly be attributed to the regularization effect of the distillation process, acting as a fine-tuning process.
+The confusion matrix (Figure 4) reveals an error rate of 2.5%, defined as:

-$$\text{Error Rate} = \frac{\text{FP} + \text{FN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}$$ (2)
+$$Error Rate = \frac{FP + FN}{TP + TN + FP + FN}$$ (2)